State & local candidates running in primary elections pay Weirton a visit

-14 candidates took the floor tonight.
+Fourteen candidates took the floor Thursday night in Weirton.
 They’re running for many different offices, including US Representative, West Virginia State Senator, County Commission, Board of Education and many others.

 Organizers says it’s all to educate people, so everyone can vote.